 The proposal defines "value chain" vaguely, extending upstream to "supplier activities" without a clear limitation and extends to an ill-defined downstream scope.
-Nearly every farmer, irrespective of size, at some point finds themselves in the upstream or downstream activities of a registrant's value chain.
-The agriculture supply chain is also extremely diverse in terms of the products produced and the various roles in which the products play in the creation of a variety of other products as well (e.g., corn for livestock consumption as feed versus ethanol production as fuel).2 Forcing the agriculture industry to to-decades-of-state-tax-overhauls.html (Stating that "[r]ising farmland values improve a rural county's ability to fund its basic services, but they also mean that more tax burden is placed on the shoulders of farmers as their county population declines.")
+Most farmers, irrespective of size, at some point find themself in the upstream or downstream activities of a registrant's value chain.
+The agriculture supply chain is also extremely diverse in terms of the products produced and the various roles in which the products play in the creation of a variety of other products as well (e.g., corn for livestock consumption as feed versus ethanol production as fuel).2 Forcing the agriculture industry to disclose the litany of different ways in which our products are used will disproportionately impact our members.

-2 As an example of the complexities in the system, ethanol is generally produced from corn.
-Its production into ethanol, which happens through fermentation, generates CO2.
-Much of that CO2 is captured and then transformed into dry ice which is often utilized at meat packing plants.
-As well, distiller grains, a byproduct of the ethanol industry, are disclose the litany of different ways in which our products are used will disproportionately impact our members.
 Many registrants will receive products from farmers at different steps throughout their value chain.
-Further, asking registrants to evaluate all the material risks arising from all of the small- and medium-sized farms in their respective value chain will lead to further consolidated supply lines, harming the nation's rural communities in the process.
+Further, asking registrants to evaluate all the material risks arising from the small- and medium-sized farms in their respective value chain will lead to further consolidated supply lines, harming the nation's rural communities in the process.

-Moreover, registrants will likely demand additional data and information from farmers or default to engaging only with larger farmers that have more sophisticated data gathering and reporting systems or to simply vertically integrate their supply chains, leading to further consolidation.
+Moreover, registrants will demand additional data and information from farmers or default to engaging only with larger farmers who have more sophisticated data gathering and reporting systems or to vertically integrate their supply chains, leading to further consolidation.